JohnAskew/exasol_tc_watchdog/README.md

        tc_watchdog.sql

 # desc:
-       Configuraable script to kill transaction conflicts and log and entry in the tc_log table (created in this script).
+       Configuraable script to kill transaction conflicts and log an entry in the tc_log table (created in this script).
 If there are no current transaction conflicts, then runnning this script will not impact anything; it will complete successfully without taking any action